Children's Hospital Colorado

 Asthma treatment

 Every child has unique triggers and symptoms, so asthma requires personalized care.
-We help you develop an asthma action plan that meets your child’s needs and suits your family’s routine.
+We help you develop an asthma action plan that meets your child’s needs and fits within your family’s routine.
 This plan helps remove barriers to treatment and reduce symptoms, flare-ups and emergency room visits.

 You play an important role in your child’s health.
-Our team takes the time to answer your questions and concerns and provide the tools you need to manage asthma.
-We also coordinate communication between your child’s healthcare providers so you have a clear path forward.
+Our team takes the time to listen and understand your concerns, answer your questions and provide the tools you need to manage your child’s asthma.
+We also coordinate communication between your child’s healthcare providers, so everyone has a clear understanding of your child’s asthma action plan.
 When it’s best for your child and family, we will provide care via telehealth to help manage your child’s asthma.

 We know that health insurance coverage for asthma treatment is a concern for some families.
 Our team clearly communicates the financial details you need to make informed decisions about your child’s care.
 Our Patient Financial Services team can help answer your questions related to insurance, billing and payments.